-AXI4-Stream Interface: Transmit
+AXI4-Stream Interface - Transmit

 The client-side interface on the transmit side of XGMAC supports an AXI4-Stream interface.
 It has a 64-bit datapath with eight control bits to delineate bytes within the 64-bit port.
 Additionally, there are signals to handshake the transfer of data into the core.
-An example design which includes source code for a FIFO with an AXI4-Stream interface is provided with the core generated by the Xilinx® CORE GeneratorTM tool or Vivado IP Catalog.
+An example design which includes source code for a FIFO with an AXI4-Stream interface is provided with the core generated by the Xilinx CORE Generator tool.
 Table 3-1 defines the signals.